American Bar Association

-The American Bar Association (ABA) is a voluntary bar association of lawyers and law students; it is not specific to any jurisdiction in the United States.
+The American Bar Association (ABA) is a voluntary national bar association of lawyers and law students in the United States, and not specific to any single jurisdiction.
 Founded in 1878, the ABA's stated activities are the setting of academic standards for law schools, and the formulation of model ethical codes related to the legal profession.
-As of fiscal year 2017, the ABA had 194,000 dues-paying members, constituting approximately 14.4% of American attorneys.
+As of fiscal year 2017, the ABA had 194,000 dues-paying members, constituting approximately 24.4% of American attorneys.
 In 1979, half of all lawyers in the U.S. were members of the ABA.
+In 2016, about one third of the 1.3 million practicing lawyers in the U.S. were included in the ABA membership of 400,000, with figures largely unchanged in 2024; Included are "about 150,000 paying members" for 2024–2025, according to Reuters.

-The organization's national headquarters are in Chicago, Illinois, and it also maintains a significant branch office in Washington, D.C.
+The organization's national headquarters are in Chicago, Illinois, with a branch office in Washington, D.C..
+The association is affiliated with the law, legal, and professional research sponsoring organization the American Bar Foundation.

 History

 The ABA was founded on August 21, 1878, in Saratoga Springs, New York, by 75 lawyers from 20 states and the District of Columbia.
 According to the ABA website:

 The purpose of the original organization, as set forth in its first constitution, was "the advancement of the science of jurisprudence, the promotion of the administration of justice and a uniformity of legislation throughout the country...."

 In 1918, the first women were admitted to the ABA – Judge Mary Belle Grossman of Cleveland and Mary Florence Lathrop of Denver.

-The ABA did not have any African-American members and its discrimination led to the formation in 1937 of the National Lawyers Guild.
+Prior to 1943, the ABA did not knowingly admit any African-American members and its discrimination led to the formation in 1937 of the National Lawyers Guild.
 The ABA denied admittance to Francis E. Rivers in 1943 and several prominent members threatened to quit as a result and the organization was finally integrated.

 The ABA appointed Jill Wine-Banks as its first woman executive director, who served from 1987 to 1990.
-Roberta Cooper Ramo was the first female President of the ABA from 1995 to 1996.
+Roberta Cooper Ramo was the first female president of the ABA from 1995 to 1996.

 In 2016 ABA introduced a new ethics rule prohibiting attorneys from using sexist, racist and condescending terms.
 The rule also prohibits attorneys from engaging in discrimination based on age in the conduct of bar association activities.

 On May 1, 2019, the ABA launched a new membership model aimed at reversing declining membership and revenue.
-As mentioned in "Criticisms," below, and despite ABA's own rule against age-discriminatory conduct, the "experience-based" component of the ABA dues structure is a proxy for age discrimination, imposing significantly higher dues on lawyers as their years in practice increase.
+As mentioned in "Criticisms", below, and despite ABA's own rule against age-discriminatory conduct, the "experience-based" component of the ABA dues structure is a proxy for age discrimination, imposing significantly higher dues on lawyers as their years in practice increase.